byxorna/goji/README.md

 ## TODO

 * event coalescing is a bit wonky and fires on very first event
-* register with marathon for callbacks at startup
-* cleanup callback registration when shutting down?
 * Run a command after generation (check and reload)
 * write flags for all config options
 * Write documentation